alexandercerutti/passkit-generator/examples/serverless/README.md

 Typescript compilation happens automatically through `serverless-plugin-typescript` when serverless is started.

+Before generating a new pass, you'll have to override the `passTypeIdentifier` and `teamIdentifier` for them to match the data in your certificates.
+This can be done in two ways:

+    a) Edit manually the `pass.json` of the model you are going to run;
+    b) Pass the two fields in the query string of the example you are running when querying it;

+Omitting this step, will make your pass unopenable.

 ## Configuration

 These examples are basically made for being executed locally.
 In the file `config.json`, some constants can be customized.